konflux-ci/konflux-ci/docs/quay.md

 # Configuring a Push Secret for the Release Pipeline

-If the release pipeline used need to push image to a container registry, it needs to be configured with a push secret as well.
+If the release pipeline needs to push images to a container registry, it needs to be configured with a push secret as well.

 :gear: In the `managed` namespace, repeat the same steps mentioned